 Sufficiently heating food by cooking, roasting or baking, kills the vegetative cells of bacterial pathogens.
 The spores of pathogens, such as Bacillus cereus or Clostridium perfringens, however, can survive this type of preparation and, under certain conditions, re-germinate to produce vegetative cells and multiply.
-For this reason, handling heated food is a major challenge for food companies as well as in private households.
-In order to prevent vegetative bacteria from developing again from spores, which then multiply and produce toxins in the food or intestine, heated food must either be cooled quickly or kept sufficiently hot until they are served or consumed.
+For this reason, handling pre-cooked meals is a major challenge for food companies as well as in private households.
+In order to prevent vegetative bacteria from developing again from spores, which then multiply and produce toxins in the food or intestine, pre-cooked meals must either be cooled quickly or kept sufficiently hot until they are served or consumed.

 In 2008, the BfR recommended in an opinion that food should be kept at a temperature of at least 65 °C, or 65 °C should be the limit of the critical temperature range.
+This recommendation was incorporated into several DIN standards (German industry standard) and hygiene guidelines of commercial operators.

-In light of this, in 2020, the BfR intensely dealt with the temperature and time requirements for keeping food hot, as stated by the US food surveillance agency "U.S. Food and Drug Administration" (FDA) in Chapters 3-501.16 and 3-501.19 of its Food Code 2017.
-As a result of its assessment, the BfR recommends that heated food be kept hot until consumption so that all parts of the product have a temperature of at least 60 °C. This recommendation was already incorporated into several DIN standards (German industry standard).
+In this work, the German Federal Institute for Risk Assessment (BfR) deals with the temperature and time requirements for keeping food hot, as stated by the US food surveillance agency "U.S. Food and Drug Administration" (FDA) in Chapters 3-501.16 and 3-501.19 of its Food Code 2017.
+The BfR discusses whether these requirements can be seen as an alternative to its own requirements for keeping food continuously hot, above a specified critical minimum temperature, in the context of retail activities or catering processes by commercial kitchens.